Regional Growth Strategy

 Regional Growth Strategy Bylaw

-The Regional Growth Strategy presents a 20-year vision for the livability of the region, and supports collaboration across jurisdictions out to 2038 and beyond.
-The Regional Growth Strategy sets out goals and strategic directions to guide the future growth of the region and provides a land use framework for planning and action on common social, economic and environmental objectives.
+The Regional Growth Strategy presents a 20-year vision for the region's livability and supports collaboration across jurisdictions through 2038 and beyond.
+The Regional Growth Strategy sets out goals and strategic directions to guide the region's future growth and provides a land-use framework for planning and action on common social, economic and environmental objectives.
 Successful implementation of the RGS depends on cooperation between the SLRD and member municipalities, and the ability of local plans, policies and programs to contribute to the regional planning goals identified in the RGS.

 SLRD Regional Growth Strategy Bylaw No. 1062